helloproclub/Milk-Tea/README.md

 ### Repository Criteria
 Please include a documentation of your project atleast in form of a readme file with the following conditions:
 - The Readme file should be in [markdown(.md)](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format
-- The Readme should container a premise or a short description of your project
+- The Readme should contain a premise or a short description of your project
 - The Readme should explain on how to run or build the project

 ## Further Question